edgarigl26/CS-Project-1/README.md

 We have installed the following Beats on these machines:
 - Filebeat: This detects changes in the filesystem.
 Which we will use to collect Apache logs
--Metricbeat: Metricbeat detects changes in system metrics -Packetbeat
+-Metricbeat: Metricbeat detects changes in system metrics.
+It will collect metrics from the operating system and from services running on the server
+-Packetbeat

 These Beats allow us to collect the following information from each machine: